JacekDubikowski/build-your-own-framework/readme.md

 ### What are we going to build?

-Let me show you what we will achieve in the article.
+Let me show you what we will achieve in the text.

 A REST controller is a web application component that handles HTTP requests and responses using the REST architectural style.